-The Organization has grant agreements with several donors that consist of providing conditional funding in future years, amounting to approximately \$9,900,000 at December 31, 2022.
-Corresponding grant receivable have not been recorded on the statement of financial position, as the conditional grants are contingent upon incurring qualifying expenditures and fulfilling milestones.
+The Organization has grant agreements with several donors that consist of providing conditional funding in future years amounting to approximately \$11,400,000 at December 31, 2023.
+Corresponding grants receivable have not been recorded on the consolidated statement of financial position, as the conditional grants are contingent upon incurring qualifying expenditures and fulfilling milestones.

-Revenue from foundation, government, and other grants is recognized as revenue without donor restrictions when expenditures have been incurred in compliance with the grantor's restrictions or when applicable performance-based milestones are reached, and as requisitions for payments are submitted.
+Revenue from foundations, government, and other grants is recognized as revenue without donor restrictions when expenditures have been incurred in compliance with the grantor's restrictions or when applicable performance-based milestones are reached, and as requisitions for payments are submitted.
 Foundation, government, and other grants revenues are nonexchange transactions in which no commensurate value is exchanged.
-Accordingly, contribution accounting is applied under Accounting Standards Codification (ASC) Topic 958, Not-for-Profit Entities.
+Accordingly, contribution accounting is applied under ASC Topic 958, Not-for-Profit Entities.
 Government and other grants contracts are evaluated for contributions that are conditional.